hashicorp/terraform-provider-azurerm/website/docs/r/network_connection_monitor.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Connection Monitor.
+* `name` - (Required) The name of the Network Connection Monitor.
 Changing this forces a new resource to be created.

 * `network_watcher_name` - (Required) The name of the Network Watcher.
 Changing this forces a new resource to be created.